-You can use beaded necklaces, photo booth props (it works great to poke the sticks between the branches), oversized sunglasses, a bowtie, a big pair of lips, etc.
+You can use beaded necklaces, photo booth props (poke the sticks between the branches), oversized sunglasses, etc.

 Add a speech bubble for fun effect.
-Perhaps your tree, having witnessed the transformation of your living room from Christmas zone to New Year’s zone, can be saying, “Epic party, dudes!”
+Perhaps your tree, having witnessed the transformation of your living room from Christmas zone to New Year’s zone, can say, “Epic party, dudes!”
 (Okay, I wasn’t planning on a speech bubble, but now I totally want that one.)